 Thinking of planning a trip to northern Michigan to visit one of the few car-free islands in the U.S.?
 Wondering what there could possibly be to do during a visit?
 Well, look no further.
-I’m sharing all my favorite activities with you here.
+I’m sharing all the best activities!
 Start packing because there are many things to do on Mackinac Island and you won’t want to put it off another summer!

 You’ll want to plan, at a minimum, an entire day on the island, but if it’s possible to plan at least a 2-day, 1-night visit.
 I recently stayed for 3-nights and had a great time!

 Note: This post has affiliate links.

 Let’s start with a little video I made about WHY you should visit Mackinac Island as a quick refresher:

 Now that you’re excited about your visit lets look at the things to do on Mackinac Island while you are there.